ruuda/blog/posts/the-numeric-type-alignment-chart.md

 **A separate integer type.**<br>
-While we could go the Javascript route of having only “numbers”, many configuration formats distinguish between integers and floats, so it is useful for RCL to be able to express that difference in the type system.
+While we could go the Javascript route of having only “numbers”, many configuration schemas distinguish between integers and floats, so it is useful for RCL to be able to express that difference in the type system.